Jan. 16, 2020 | St. Louis

 Passed in 1977, the Community Reinvestment Act (CRA) has played an integral part in expanding access to credit in communities and to borrowers across the United States.
 But banking is changing, with fewer bank charters and branches.
 And nonbank financial firms, who do not have CRA obligations, are growing in number and size.

-Join St. Louis Fed Executive Vice President Julie Stackhouse to learn about the history of CRA, what it addresses and what it does not, and recent efforts by regulators to update the regulation to reflect the current banking environment.
+In this video, St. Louis Fed Executive Vice President Julie Stackhouse covers the history of CRA and what it does and does not address.
+She also discusses recent efforts to update the regulation to reflect the current banking environment.